bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

 On the other hand, we may want to enter an orbit around the planet, either to conduct a science mission or perform system checks before a deorbit burn.
 In this case, $r_p$ should be well above the atmosphere.

-In either case, once $r_p$ is chosen, we can calculate the eccentricity of the arrival trajectory using Eq. {eq}`eq:interplanetary-hyperbola-eccentricity`:
+In either case, once $r_p$ is chosen, we can calculate the eccentricity of the arrival trajectory using @eq:interplanetary-hyperbola-eccentricity:

 :::{math}
 :label: eq:interplanetary-arrival-eccentricity